tiepcreator/statichunt/README.md

 # Statichunt

-[Statichunt](https://statichunt.com/) is a free open source Jamstack directory that lists hundreds of themes, starters, and resources for Jamstack sites. <br> Visit Website: https://statichunt.com/
+[Statichunt](https://statichunt.com/) is an open-source directory that enlists hundreds of themes, starters, and resources for static site generators submitted by the community.

 ## Submit A Theme